 Home Hunt Journey Insights

-- Since you’ve been searching homes for sale using your new online MLS home search account, forward to your realtor your list of possibilities matching your criteria.
-If you selected the right realtor, he or she will vet of each home on the list.
-To avoid wasting your time, they may even go have a look at the home in advance, to verify it fits you search criteria.
+- Since you’ve been searching homes for sale using your new online MLS home search account, forward to us your list of possibilities matching your criteria.
+We’ll vet of each home on your list.
+To avoid wasting your time, we may even go have a look at the home in advance, to verify it fits you search criteria.

-- After your realtor finishes vetting, he or she will explain the pros and cons for each of the homes on your list.
-Together you will mutually eliminate those homes not making the grade.
+- After the vetting, we’ll explain the pros and cons for each of the homes on your list.
+Together we will mutually eliminate those homes not making the grade.

-- The next step in the home hunt is for your agent to schedule viewings of only those homes best matching your criteria.
+- The next step in the home hunt is to schedule viewings of only those homes best matching your criteria.
 If the selling agents are responsive, this should take a couple hours.
+Of course, during the days of Covid this process could take a bit longer.

 - Don’t be discouraged if you don’t hit gold on your first visits.
 It’s not often buyers find their home immediately after they begin searching.
 At least you’ve got a good feel for the neighborhoods and home types available in your price range.
 This is a normal part of any home hunt journey.

-- Moving forward, when you receive notification about a new listing of a home matching your criteria, if it did not come from your agent, immediately forward the listing to him or her.
-Your agent then pre qualify the home, exactly as was done with your first list.
+- Moving forward, when you receive notification about a new listing of a home matching your criteria, if it did not come from us, immediately forward the listing to us.
+We can then pre qualify the home, exactly as was done with your first list.

-- Your agent will notify you, explain the pros and cons and if you determine it’s worth a look, he or she will schedule a time for a visit.
+- Once again, we’ll notify you, explain the pros and cons and if you determine it’s worth a look, we’ll schedule a time for a visit.

-- If the home in question is a hot new listing, you and your agent need to move fast.
+- If the home in question is a hot new listing, we need to move fast.
 If it’s been on the market a while and is a price drop, you likely have a bit more time.
 This is important because the home’s hot factor determines how quickly you need act.

-IMPORTANT TIME SAVING NOTE: If you are using our home search mobile app for your search, it is set up so you can communicate directly with Matt & Meray and they will automatically know of the listing you are interested in.
+IMPORTANT TIME SAVING NOTE: If you are using our home search mobile app for your search, it is set up so you can communicate directly with us and we will automatically know of the listing you are interested in.

 The process above is repeated until finding that one special home.
 Remember, you no longer need to waste time scouring the MLS.
 Try to avoid this because it’s really NOT needed.
 Have faith in your agent and your home search tools.
 Believe me, you will be notified if a new listing pops up or if there are any price changes to the existing listings.
 In fact, homes you previously disqualified because of price sometimes magically reappear at a lower price.
 Also, homes previously sold can reappear back on the market.